redmi-gi/jbc.me.com/README.md

 # jbc.me.com
-- Hi it`s my first do that.
-- nmm
+- Tis is for do some test web.